H1M4W4R1/SimpleInteract/README.md

     }
 ```

+Beware that you also need to add any component that implements `IInteractableDetector` to your interactable object
+to provide interaction zone.

 ## Creating an interactable player

 You simply need to create a custom class that inherits from `InteractorBase`.
 It is heavily recommended